javdome/rounded-cam/README.md

 npm run make
 ```

-Electron-forge creates the out folder where your package will be located
+Electron-forge creates the out folder where your package will be located.